krystianopryszek99/Applied-Project-and-Minor-Dissertation/README.md

 - Sends email after completing the health check form.
 - Health check form details are stored in the database.
 - Capable of checking-in by face.
+- View and manage student's in admin's dashboard

 ## How to run